xyphro/UsbGpib/README.md

 Please download it from this folder: [SW/UsbGpibGUI](SW/UsbGpibGUI)

-The source code is included in the src subdirectory.
+The source code is included in the src sub-directory.

-## Python GUI
+## Python GUI (Linux)

 UsbGpib user Jim Houston created an impressive pure Python GUI similar to mine - and I believe he began working on it even before I released mine.
 His GUI stands out for its versatility and platform independence, requiring only Python to run.
 It can be executed directly with Python 3 and should run on most platforms.

 For details about it, have a look into this discussion thread: [https://github.com/xyphro/UsbGpib/discussions/55](https://github.com/xyphro/UsbGpib/discussions/55)

-The GUI can be found here: [SW/AlternativeUsbGpibGui](SW/AlternativeUsbGpibGui)
+The GUI can be found here: [SW/NiceGUI/readme.md](SW/NiceGUI/readme.md)

 ## New Firmware

 I release also herewith Version 1.8 of the firmware.
-Mainly a bugfix was done, that the string setting now also returns short, when it is actually set to short. (issue report #59).
+Mainly a bug-fix was done, that the string setting now also returns short, when it is actually set to short. (issue report #59).

 # 13th January '24 update

 New year, new update :-)

 I realized a user suggestion, which is a better human readable interface to the internal instrument settings.
-This also exposes new functionality, e.g. shortening of the visa ressource string, adjustable delayed application of AutoID featured, ...
+This also exposes new functionality, e.g. shortening of the visa resource string, adjustable delayed application of AutoID featured, ...
 The read termination setting can now be set in a volatile way and also be read back.

 A slight issue sneaked in also and got fixed: After an instrument clear the next GPIB transfer timed out.
 Nobody found it so far though :-) But I fixed it.